Problems with plain English

 Three interpretations are possible:

 - The cost of each component is large.
-(The cost of each component is not necessarily important.)
+(Possibly, the cost of each component is not important.)

 - The cost of each component is important.
-(The cost of each component is not necessarily large.
-Possibly, the cost is small, but millions of components are necessary.)
+(Possibly, the cost of each component is small, but millions of components are necessary.)

 - The cost of each component is both large and important.